Solar in Grand Forks, ND: 2026 Cost, Savings & Payback

 How much do solar panels cost in Grand Forks, ND?

-The average cost of a 6kW solar panel system in Grand Forks is approximately $17,700 before incentives ($2.95/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $12,390.
-North Dakota property tax exemption for solar (5 years); net metering.
+The average cost of a 6kW solar panel system in Grand Forks is approximately $17,700 before local or state incentives ($2.95/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+North Dakota property tax exemption for solar (5 years); net metering

 How many peak sun hours does Grand Forks get?